Your privacy and security is important to us.

 - Memorize your password and change it frequently.

-- Be aware of unsolicited emails.
+- Be aware of unsolicited emails and text messages.
 Never click on a link from an unknown source.

 - Always use a password protected wireless internet connection.